vpsfreecz/vpsadminos/docs/containers/declarative.md

 };
 ```

-If your pool should contain **only** declarative containers.
-To remove all
+To remove all imperatively created users, groups, repositories and containers,
-imperatively created users, groups, repositories and containers, you can set
+you can set option `osctl.pools.<pool>.pure`.
+You can use it if your pool should
-option `osctl.pools.<pool>.pure`:
+contain **only** declarative containers.

 ```nix
 osctl.pools.tank = {